Li-Heng-LH/JavaPlayground/try-jar/README.md

 * jar tf jar-file
 * t means table of contents
 * f means file name is specified on command line

 &nbsp;

+### Create Executable JAR without external lib (Manifest.txt) ###
+* The Jar tool automatically puts a default manifest with the pathname META-INF/MANIFEST.MF into any JAR file you create.
+* To modify the manifest, you must first prepare a text file containing the information you wish to add to the manifest.
+* The basic command has this format:   _jar cfm jar-file manifest-addition input-file(s)_
+* m means merge
+* manifest-addition is the name of the existing text file whose contents you want to **add** to the contents of JAR file's manifest.
+* `jar cfm TryJar.jar Manifest.txt -C output me/liheng/TryJar.class`
+* `java -jar TryJar.jar`

+&nbsp;